elipapa/markdown-cv/index.md

 ## Research interests

-Innovation and culture inside organizations; economic excess and satiation.
+Cultural variation and change in economic behaviors; economic excess and satiation.

 ## Working papers <!--- Publications and working papers --->